Griffin O'Neal: Legal problems

 In 1986, Griffin O'Neal had a boating accident in Annapolis, Maryland, that took the life of film producer Gian-Carlo Coppola.
 O'Neal, who was piloting the boat, tried to pass between two other boats, unaware that they were connected by a towline.
 O'Neal barely had time to duck, but Coppola was struck by the towline and killed.
 O'Neal was convicted of negligently operating a boat, and later received an 18-day jail sentence for not completing community service.
+He was released after 15 days.
 In 1987, Francis Ford Coppola sued O'Neal and seven others for negligence.

 O'Neal was arrested multiple times for driving under the influence.
 He pleaded no contest to a drunk driving charge in 1989.
 He also pleaded no contest in 1992 to charges that he shot at his estranged girlfriend's unoccupied car.

 In August 2011, O'Neal collided with another car while driving.
 He was sentenced to 16 months in prison for driving under the influence of drugs in connection with that incident.

 In January 2012, O'Neal was arrested for domestic battery after he pushed his wife out of the way in an attempt to drink and drive.